 4) What makes the Digital Music Production course so exciting?

 Imagine that tomorrow you have the opportunity to go fly a jumbo jet.
 Yeh, one of those huge Boeing 747 type things.
-And all you have is a flying fanatic at your side occasionally explaining what the buttons and lights do.
+All you have is a flying fanatic at your side occasionally explaining what the buttons and lights do.
 You’re gonna take a few nose dives and head off in the wrong direction, but basically you’re going to learn how to operate the thing pretty quickly.
 Now that’s exciting.

 5) Coming to camp for the first time can make you feel nervous, how do you support campers?